 If you received an email from the UWA Financial Aid Office inviting you to apply for additional CARES grant funding, you are eligible to apply.
 Follow the instructions in the email to complete the application.
 Funds are limited and upon review of a committee will be disbursed to those who exhibit an extremely high amount of unexpected costs.

-USDOE has asked the College to identify the estimated total number of students eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965.
-As of June 6, 2020, the College estimates that this number is approximately 1,300.
+The USDOE has asked the University to identify the estimated total number of students eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965.
+As of June 6, 2020, the University estimates that this number is approximately 1,300.
 This figure represents those current UWA students who have demonstrated their Title IV eligibility and have a valid 2019-20 FAFSA on file as of this precise date, less those who were enrolled exclusively in online programs as of March 13, 2020.
 It is possible, however, that some portion of these students, while Title IV eligible, did not incur eligible CARES Act expenses.

 As noted above, according to the CARES Act and guidance from the Department of Education, the “sole and exclusive purpose” for these student grants is for “expenses related to the disruption of campus operations due to coronavirus, such as food, housing, course materials, technology, health care, and child-care expenses.”
 Loss of income is not covered by these grant funds.
 All applicants seeking additional funding are required to attest that they have incurred a high number of eligible expenses.